tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Backend Server {#backend-server}

-Upon receipt of an "encrypted_client_hello" extension of type `inner` in a ClientHello, if the backend server negotiates TLS 1.3 or higher, then it MUST confirm ECH acceptance to the client by computing its ServerHello as described here.
+Upon receipt of an "encrypted_client_hello" extension of type `inner` in a ClientHello, if the backend server negotiates TLS 1.3 or higher, then it determines that ECH was accepted by the client-facing server.
+It MUST confirm ECH acceptance to the client by computing its ServerHello as described here.

 The backend server embeds in ServerHello.random a string derived from the inner handshake.
 It begins by computing its ServerHello as usual, except the last 8